FrancescoVIncelli/E2E_ASR_QNN/README.md

 ### Installation Procedure
+Create a Dataset folder to store the audio data in.
+Upload the notebook files in Google Colaboratory or Jupiter environment.
+Install dependencies following the steps described in section

 ### File Structure
 The two notebook files containing the entire project code show the following structure (some differences related to the deep learning framework used are highlithed)